sameerajashyam/LInear-Regression-Ridge-Regression-lasso-Regression-Elastic-Net-Regression-/README.md

 # Acknowledgements
 The dataset was sourced from the UCI Machine Learning Repository.
 Special thanks to the contributors for making it available for research and educational purposes.

 This README file provides an overview of the project, including the dataset, steps taken, and results obtained.
-It also includes instructions on how to run the code and a list of dependencies needed to replicate the project.
+It also includes instructions on how to run the code and a list of dependencies needed to replicate the project .